inspire-1a03/intersession-2020-jmcrogers/docs/index.md

 - Summarize your experience in this module.
 What you learned, what you liked, what you found challenging.
 - Reflect upon your learning and its relevance in your life.
 -->
+Jack McRogers - 400083804

+Inspire 1A03 - Electronics for the Rest of Us

+Professor Jay Brodeur

+Tuesday, May 26, 2020

+                                              Final Reflection
+My experience in this module has been been filled with extreme highs and extreme lows.
+My journey really started during the 1st lecture where I was so full of life (see photo from deliverable #1) and very excited to be learning about something I knew nothing about.
+I was truly ecstatic when able to run and modify “Blink” on my Arduino board.
+I even snap-chatted some of my friends a video of the code and blinking light.
+Day 2 deliverables and my enthusiasm was beginning to be replaced by frustration and doubt.
+Fast forward a couple days and I was cursing at my computer and resenting that I didn’t select a different module.
+Especially knowing I could have cruised through a Stand Up Comedy and Inequality course.
+But I didn’t select that module because I didn’t think I would gain as much much or be challenged.
+Anyways, lesson learned.
+A portion of my resent was pointed at myself for not asking for more help, but speaking freely here I find the virtual platform quite uncomfortable.
+The largest thing I have learned from this module were traits about myself.
+These were that that I hate coding, computers program make me unbelievably frustrated, and that I need to be more willing to ask for help.
+I was of the mindset that I would “figure it out myself”.
+In all honesty this mindset has proved valuable for me in other walks of life as I find it is the most effective way for me to retain my learning.
+Despite my glaring failure to complete the main deliverable of this module, my overall negative experience with the technology, and poor grade that is sure to come I am at peace with my short comings and am now trying to seek out the positives.
+I am grateful as now I know even more about myself and will be more aware of when I need to ask for help.
+Furthermore, this module was an experience with technology and reminded me of the age old saying “you don’t know you don’t like it till you try it”.
+The portion of this class I enjoyed most was the hands on portion using the electronic kit.
+My entire life I have enjoyed using my hands to create a tangible products.
+Going forward I will be sure to steer clear of computer coding and stick to wood working.